Naturalistic Computational Cognitive Science: Towards generalizable models and theories that capture the full range of natural behavior: Discussion

 \subsection{Acknowledgements}

 We first thank Sam Gershman for his extensive guidance and feedback on this article and on how to integrate cognitive science and machine learning methodologies.
-We also thank Maria Eckstein, Tyler Bonnen, Jay McClelland, Mike Mozer, Rachel Calcott, Nick Blauch, Aran Nayebi, Ruben Cohen, Greta Tuckute, Fenil Doshi and Shuze Liu for thoughtful comments and discussions.
-We are also grateful for this work being supported by a gift from the Chan Zuckerberg Initiative Foundation to establish the Kempner Institute for the Study of Natural and Artificial Intelligence.
+We also thank George Alvarez, Maria Eckstein, Tyler Bonnen, Jay McClelland, Mike Mozer, Rachel Calcott, Nick Blauch, Aran Nayebi, Ruben Cohen, Greta Tuckute, Fenil Doshi, and Shuze Liu for thoughtful comments and discussions.
 Finally, we thank Felix Hill for many inspirational conversations on generalization, cognition, and more.